papaissad-school/copilot-prompt-crafting/README.md

 A self-guided, self-paced exercise Repo for Copilot Prompt-Crafting

-## How to communicate right with Copilot & Copilt Chat
+## How to communicate efficiently with Copilot & Copilt Chat